Last updated date Fri Jul 28 2023 By William Brown

 With time, side part closure sew-in has become the most popular way of installing hair extensions.
 You might be wearing loose hair extensions that don’t look natural.
 There are various sew-in weaving techniques through which you can easily enhance and change the appearance.
 In this guide, we will explore everything related to sew-in hair extensions and how to sew in hair extensions.

 Sew-in hair extensions are a popular and versatile option for adding length and volume to your natural hair.
-To get sew-in extensions, a stylist braids your hair tightly and then sews wefts of hair onto the braids using a needle and thread.
+To get sew-in extensions, a hairstylist will braid your hair tightly and then sew hair weft onto the braids using a needle and thread.
 This method provides a secure and long-lasting result.
 Sew-in extensions can be styled, colored, and cared for like your natural hair.
 They offer a seamless and natural look, making them a favorite choice among those seeking a stunning hair transformation.

-There are 2 main sew-in installation methods: Braid and braidless.
+There are 2 main sew-in installation methods: traditional and braidless.
 Based on these two, you will have your hair extensions installed firmly to your natural hair.
+You can choose either machine-weft hair or hand-tied weft hair for both methods.
 In the following sections, Mic Hair will let you know how to sew in hair extensions with the traditional sew-in & braidless sew-in methods.

 Prepping the hair is the first step you should take before using the sew-in hair extension techniques.
 Those who want their sew-in to last for more than a few months must ensure their braids are on point.
 Without preparation, the hair and scalp can get severely damaged during the sew-in process.
 No matter what method you select to install, you have to properly prepare for an easier process.